Physical disabilities are the result of:

 Review the child’s Individual Education Plan (IEP).

 Talk to teachers, physical and occupational therapists, and family members/caregivers about how the child is impacted by the disability and what accommodations you might need to offer.
-Examples: The child may become fatigued at certain times of the day, may not tolerate fluorescent lighting and need to be in a room with lamps, or may need other physical modifications.
+Examples: The child may become tired at certain times of the day, may need to avoid fluorescent lighting, or may need other physical modifications.

 During the Meeting